What is Direct Remit? Fast, Secure, and Fee-Free Money Transfers

 Use Cases Overview:

-- Investment Returns: Investors get dividends quickly.
+• Investment Returns: Investors receive their dividends on time.

 How to Set Up Direct Remit